krathalan/apparmor-profiles/README.md

 These profiles may not work depending on your configuration.
 Patches accepted.

 ### radicale
-You may need to add local changes to allow `radicale` to access your `htpasswd` file, if you keep it somewhere other than `/etc/radicale/`.
+You may need to add local changes to allow `radicale` to access your:
+- `htpasswd` file, if you keep it somewhere other than `/etc/radicale/`.
-You may need to add local changes to allow `radicale` to access your storage directory, if you keep it somewhere other than `/var/lib/radicale/`.
+- storage directory, if you keep it somewhere other than `/var/lib/radicale/`.
-You may need to add local changes to allow `radicale` to access your HTTPS certificates, if you keep them somewhere other than `/etc/letsencrypt/`.
+- or HTTPS certificates, if you keep them somewhere other than `/etc/letsencrypt/`.

+Make sure you check the user/group permissions on your `htpasswd` file!

 ### redshift
-This profile has been tested to work correctly on Xorg with the `redshift` repo package and on Sway with the `redshift-wlr-gamma-control` AUR package.
+This profile has been tested to work correctly on Xorg with the `redshift` repo package.

 You may need to add local changes to allow `redshift` to access your configuration file, if it's a symlink to somewhere other than `~/.config/redshift/`.